hermit-os/rftrace/README.md

 There is an [old implementation](https://github.com/gsingh93/trace/tree/4622ab5d5141d126dd02f66f89f20fd891e73a9d) of this crate which still uses the compiler plugin interface.
 Problem: The interal AST is quite unstable and the crates code would need to be adapted often to keep up.

+### si_trace_print

+[si_trace_print](https://crates.io/crates/si_trace_print) is "stack indented trace printing".
+It is rust library that requires macro statements to print messages.
+The messages are indented to stack depth and may be optionally preceded by the function name.

+The aim of `si_trace_print` is to be a simple "entry-level" tracing library to aid developers manually reviewing singular program runs.

 ### hawktracer-rust:
 [hawktracer-rust](https://www.hawktracer.org/) ([GitHub](https://github.com/AlexEne/rust_hawktracer)) provides rust-bindings for Amazons hawktracer.
 This requires annotating your code with tracepoints, but looks like a nice solution if that is what you want.